BOTAN 120 Introduction to Mycology • 6 Cr.

 - Retrieve information from a variety of sources and evaluate this information for validity and cite research sources correctly.

-- Demonstrate understanding of basic fungal life cycles.
+- Compare and contrast basic fungal life cycles.

 - Explain the evolutionary role of selection related to the use of fungicides.

 - Describe the interdependence of mycorrhizae and plant growth.

 - Describe the role of sustainability in relation to nutrient cycles, biodiversity and ecosystems and the interdependence of fungi, bacteria and other life forms.

 - Describe pathogenic and toxic fungi and their effect on other life forms.